Haptic-Apps/Slide/README.md

     https://developer.android.com/images/brand/en_generic_rgb_wo_45.png)](
     https://play.google.com/store/apps/details?id=me.ccrama.redditslide)

-There is an active community for slide on the
+There is an active community for Slide on the
 [the Google+ page](https://plus.google.com/communities/100681783215868345226),
-in which anybody is welcome to join.
+which anybody is welcome to join.

 ## Contributing

 #### Issues

-In any project it's likely that a few bugs will slip through the cracks, it helps greatly if people document any bugs they find to ensuring they get fixed promptly.
+In any project it's likely that a few bugs will slip through the cracks, so it helps greatly if people document any bugs they find to ensure that they get fixed promptly.

 You can view a list of known issues and feature requests using [the issue tracker]( https://github.com/ccrama/Slide/issues).
 If you don't see your issue (or you aren't sure) feel free to [submit it!](https://github.com/ccrama/Slide/issues/new)

-Where appropriate a screenshot works wonders to help us see exactly what the issue is.
-You can upload screenshots directly using the github issue tracker or by attaching a link (for example to Imgur), whichever is easier for you.
+Where appropriate, a screenshot works wonders to help us see exactly what the issue is.
+You can upload screenshots directly using the Github issue tracker or by attaching a link (to Imgur, for example), whichever is easier for you.

 #### Translations

-If you are able to contribute a translation into a language missing from Slide, or spot room for improvement in an exiting translation we greatly appreciate anything you can assist with!
+If you are able to contribute a translation into a language missing from Slide, or spot any room for improvement in an exiting translation, we greatly appreciate anything you can assist with!

 [The project uses Crowdin](https://crowdin.com/project/slide-for-reddit), a platform that allows anybody to contribute to translating the app, with as many words at a time as they want.
-Crowdin provides a nice interface for translating, no knowledge of the code is needed.
+Crowdin provides a nice interface for translating, and no knowledge of the code is needed.

 #### Code